sphinx-gallery/sphinx-gallery/doc/configuration.rst

         'reset_modules': ('matplotlib', 'seaborn'),
     }

-Currently, Sphinx-gallery natively supports resetting ``matplotlib`` and ``seaborn``.
+Currently, Sphinx-Gallery natively supports resetting ``matplotlib`` and ``seaborn``.
 However, you can also add your own custom function to this tuple in order to define resetting behavior for other visualization libraries.